Morris B. Belknap: Military service

 After hostilities had ceased.
 Belknap and his men remained at Mayagüez until August 26, then returned to Ponce, reuniting with the regiment on August 29 and 30.
 Upon Castleman's elevation to brigadier general, Belknap was promoted to colonel and given command of the First Kentucky.
 The unit returned to Louisville on December 12, 1898; Belknap was honorably discharged on February 24, 1899.
-Belknap saw no active service, h.
+He saw no active service.

 On July 16, 1900, Belknap married Marion S. Dumont of Plainfield, New Jersey.